choderalab/yank/docs/installation.rst

 `excellent pages with good inexpensive GPU hardware recommendations <http://ambermd.org/gpus/recommended_hardware.htm>`_ that will also work well with OpenMM and YANK.

-Installing from source
+Installing from Source
 ======================

 .. note:: We recommend only developers wanting to modify the YANK code should install from source.
 Users who want to use
     the latest development version are advised to install the :ref:`Development build conda package <yank-dev-conda-package>` instead.

-Installing from the GitHub source repository
+Installing from the GitHub Source Repository
 --------------------------------------------

 Installing from source is only recommended for developers that wish to modify YANK or the algorithms it uses.